liam4806/Flask-Projects/Habit_tracker/README.md

 3. Make habit edit&deleteable.
 4. Add a function to determine if the invalid string is passed through input.
 (If it is, it will pop the alert message and not receive the string)
 5. Add a function to add habits with date range(Number 4&5 changes were consisted of what I didn't learn yet.
 So I researched to achieve it)

+This is my second Flask Project built on Feb/20/2023